 This is a class IV-V with at least 3 clean 10 -15 foot vertical waterfalls, multiple slides and holes to punch.
 Although this run is not found in the Korb guidebook, it is one of the best creek runs on the Olympic Peninsula.
 While the run is short, it can be a full day on your first trip down.
 Once you know the lines, you can lap it.

 After the main whitewater section, the river opens up a bit and the whitewater tapers off.
 Keep your eyes peeled for elk in this section.
 You will pass one potential take-out where you can see the road easily.
 A couple more fun rapids await downstream and then you reach another falls as you enter the gorge of the Upper Sitkum.
-If you are done for the day, you can take-out above the falls and it is an easy hike back up to the road.
-Alternatively, you can continue through the last couple drops to the Brandeberry Creek confluence.
+If you are done for the day, you can follow a game-trail up to the road from the lip of this woody falls, alternatively, you can run or portage the falls and continue through the last couple drops to the Brandeberry Creek confluence.

 Upper Sitkum, 3.5 miles